micmejia/bible-dump/NKJV/Habakkuk/Hab 3.md

 You marched through the land in indignation; You trampled the nations in anger.

 ###### 13
 You went forth for the salvation of Your people, For salvation with Your Anointed.
-You struck the head from the house of the wicked, By laying bare from foundation to neck. <i class="selah">Selah_
+You struck the head from the house of the wicked, By laying bare from foundation to neck.
+Selah_

 ###### 14
 You thrust through with his own arrows The head of his villages.
 They came out like a whirlwind to scatter me; Their rejoicing was like feasting on the poor in secret.